-“Split up,” said Stiletto, leaving a generous tip on the table and walking immediately to the exit where he headed down the stairs to the second floor, where he became very interested in the tea bowls and swords in the Japanese exhibition.
+“Split up,” said Stiletto, leaving a generous tip on the table and walking immediately to the exit where he headed down the stairs to the second floor, and became very interested in the tea bowls and swords in the Japanese exhibition.

-He was on one level, rather disappointed by the exhibition.
-He had hoped there would have been some of the exhibits from the Cairo museum, but apart from a copy of the golden death mask, most of the exhibition related to Howard Carter and his team.
+He was in one way, rather disappointed by the exhibition.
+He had hoped there would be some of the exhibits from the Cairo museum, but apart from a copy of the golden death mask, most of the exhibition related to Howard Carter and his team.

-Walking straight up to one of the few genuine Egyptian artefacts, a beautiful basalt statue, he tapped a fast rhythm on the left nipple of the ancient stone carving.
+Walking straight up to one of the few genuine Egyptian artefacts, a beautiful life size basalt statue, he tapped a fast rhythm on the left nipple of the ancient stone carving.

-Where there had been smooth stone, an oblong section of the chest, about 5cm wide, seemed to dissolve and quickly Gregory removed the small wax sealed package within.
+Where there had been smooth stone, an oblong section of the chest, about five centimetres wide, seemed to dissolve and quickly Gregory removed the small wax sealed package within.